 In preparation of these financial statements the Balance sheet has been arranged in order of liquidity.

-The following new IFRS pronouncement is relevant to the Company and has been adopted within these financial statements.
-However, the adoption of this pronouncement did not have a material impact:
+The following new IFRS pronouncements are relevant to the Company and have been adopted within these financial statements.
+However, the adoption of these pronouncements did not have a material impact.